What Is A Concussion? What Is A Brain Injury?

 Proving the severity of a brain injury case requires solid information about who the patient was before and after the accident.
 Also, it can be hard to determine which problems are symptoms of injury and which are side effects of medications and the stress of insurance claims, missed work days and ongoing litigation.

 It’s important to Ask Robert White for help as soon as possible after your loved one has suffered an injury like this in Odessa, Midland or elsewhere in the Permian Basin and Texas Hill Country.
-Only a caring and experienced personal injury lawyer knows how to compile all of the patient history needed when building your case.
+Only a caring and experienced Odessa, TX, brain injury lawyer knows how to compile all of the patient history needed when building your case.
+Contact our team today for a free case evaluation.